valory-xyz/open-operator-aks/README.md

    </td>
    <td>Variable</td>
    <td>Release tag corresponding to the version of the service you want to deploy.
 If not defined, the script will deploy the latest release.
-Example:
+Currently:

    `v.0.3.0`